 Check out these other bathroom decorating ideas >>

 Personalize with details

-Just because your bathroom is small doesn't mean you still can't make it your own with unique details that fit you and your family's personality.
+Just because your bathroom is small doesn't mean you can't make it your own with unique details that fit you and your family's personality.
 Instead of replacing all of your drab tile, why not add a few tiles of stone or mosaic?
 Adding these bright, festive flooring tiles will not only cost you way less than replacing all of the flooring, it'll give your space depth and color without adding clutter.
-If you have a bare wall, add a fun family photo gallery with different size frames and mirrors.
+If you have a bare wall, add a fun family photo gallery with different sizes of frames and mirrors.
 You can also add one statement mirror, like this one, across from your sink or bathtub, which will automatically make your bathroom look larger.
 Some cheap ways to add personality include fun shower curtains and bathmats.
 Just be sure to stick to a theme or color scheme so the pieces don't clash.

 Choose appropriate lighting

-That 1970s dull ceiling light is not doing anything for your bathroom, both from a decorating and space standpoint!
+That 1970s dull ceiling light is not doing anything for your bathroom, both from a decorating and space standpoint.
 If you have a window, maximize the natural light aspect by upstaging it.
 Add fun curtains and keep the window clean for the best lighting.
-If you don't have a window, invest in track lighting which gives the perception of a longer room.
+If you don't have a window, invest in track lighting, which gives the perception of a longer room.
 You can also use your lighting as your statement piece by installing a chandelier.
 This will instantly update your bathroom and give it a classic, glamorous feel, but it will draw the eye to something other than the size of the space.